PhD - Doctorate degree in English Literature

 - Is there any financial aid available?

-- Can I talk to someone about possibilities?
+- Can I talk to someone about Doctorate degree in English possibilities?

-The student who enrolls in a PhD program at Bar-Ilan is primarily interested in completing an independent and original research project.
-The dissertation (approximately 150-250 pages) is the focus of this project.
-The seminars you take will give you time to identify and explore your own interests and meet English Department faculty members.
+The student who enrolls in a the Doctorate degree in English Literature program at Bar-Ilan is primarily interested in completing an independent and original research project.
+The Doctorate degree in English Literature dissertation (approximately 150-250 pages) is the focus of this project.
+The seminars you take will give you time to identify and explore your own interests and meet Department faculty members.
 As soon as possible, you will need to choose a dissertation director.
 The graduate coordinator can help you find a director who will then guide you in the preparation of a dissertation proposal.
 (See below for a description of how one writes a dissertation proposal.)

-Work toward a PhD is normally completed within four or five years, although holders of Presidential Scholarships must finish within four years.
-Most students in the program hold jobs (though teachers will usually try to arrange a sabbatical to be taken when they reach the stage of writing the dissertation).
+Work toward a Doctorate degree in English is normally completed within four or five years, although holders of Presidential Scholarships must finish within four years.
+Most Doctoral degree in English Literature students in the program hold jobs (though teachers will usually try to arrange a sabbatical to be taken when they reach the stage of writing the dissertation).
 To combine outside work with PhD study is very demanding, but the rewards are great.
 We'll be happy to put you in touch with some of our current or past students if you want to find out more about the life of a doctoral student.

-Students normally finish their coursework within the first year or year and a half, and begin working on their proposal in the second semester of the first year.
+Doctoral degree in English Literature Students normally finish their coursework within the first year or year and a half, and begin working on their proposal in the second semester of the first year.
 They are expected to submit the proposal one year after the date of acceptance to the program.
-Students work closely with their advisors toward this end, while reading extensively.
+Doctorate degree in English Students work closely with their advisors toward this end, while reading extensively.

 Please note that if the proposal is based on the student’s master’s thesis, two copies of the thesis have to be submitted as well.